The Rave/Eagles Club: The Rave Hall

 The Rave Hall on the main level is a large concert-style venue, second in size only to the Eagles Ballroom above it.
-Most national touring artists that visit Milwaukee have played here, including John Mayer, Sevendust, GWAR, Regina Spektor, moe., Tiësto, Seaway, Chiodos and Bob Weir.
+Most national touring artists that visit Milwaukee have played here, including John Mayer, Sevendust, Gwar, Regina Spektor, moe., Tiësto, Seaway, Chiodos and Bob Weir.

 The Rave II

 The Rave II, previously called the Eagles Hall, and the Basement, (or the Underground) is a Miami-style venue built in the basement of the building.
 Featuring a unique hardwood floor, it is often rented by members of the public for wedding receptions.
 It has hosted acts like the Buzzcocks, Owl City, Muse, Chappell Roan, Nickelback, Boys Like Girls, Fugazi, 3 Doors Down, Gov't Mule, and Third Eye Blind.

 The Rave Bar

 The Rave Bar is a small intimate club.
 Numerous acts have made their Wisconsin debut here, including Dave Matthews Band, Les Claypool, The Features, Third Eye Blind, Smash Mouth, Blink-182, Creed, Pearl Jam, Red Is The Sea, Cody Hansen, Unlimited Production Music-UPM (featuring: Ewill, Rob, Killah and Prod) and Tantric.

-There is an unused swimming pool in the basement.